CSE498/cse498.github.io/projects.md

 # Project Groups

 You will be in a group of three to five people to work on a semester-long project.
 Students will have the opportunity to discuss potential project ideas with each other and propose groups to the instructors.
-The instructors will also help students form groups as needed, trying to match appropriate skill combinations and interests.
+The instructors will form groups as needed, trying to match appropriate skill combinations and interests.

 Once groups are formed, members will devise a working agreement with a plan for how they will all contribute to the project and support one another.
 Here is an [example agreement](example_agreement.html).